Ahmed-Ishiba/WRO2025-pythons-team/README.md

 - Servo steering response
 - Camera functionality and data transmission

-## Future improvments:
+## Future improvements:
-In the future if we participate again and for other teams looking at this repo here are some improvments I wished to implement:
+In the future if we participate again and for other teams looking at this repo here are some improvements I wished to implement:
 - Use better sensor fusion algorithms
-- Create a simulink environment specifically for this competition like the one in robotics playground
+- Create a Simulink environment specifically for this competition like the one in robotics playground
 - Better weight distribution in the robot design
 - Put built-in voltage sensor
 - add cloud-based data logging for better debugging
 - create a GUI that combine camera frame and terminal output (looks cool no other reason)